semaphoreci/docs/docs/ci-cd-environment/docker-authentication.md

     }
 ```

-If logged out, the `auths` field will be empty:
+If you are not logged in, the `auths` field will be empty:
 ```
 {
 	"auths": {},